TheAMM/mpv_crop_script/README.md

 ## Development

+This project uses git submodules.
+After cloning (or fetching updates), run `git submodule update --init` to update the `libs` submodule, which contains parts most of my scripts share and use.

 Included in the repository is the `concat_files.py` tool I use for automatically concatenating files upon their change, and also mapping changes to the output file back to the source files.
 It's really handy on stack traces when mpv gives you a line and column on the output file - no need to hunt down the right place in the source files!